plazi/GoldenGATE-Imagine/README.md

 #### To Run

-On Windows: double-click GgImagine.exe
+On Windows: in the directory in which GoldenGATE-Imagine has been installed double-click `GgImagine.exe`

-On Mac and Linux run GGgImagine.sh or run java -jar GgImagineStarter.jar
+On Mac and Linux from the command line in the directory in which GoldenGATE-Imagine has been installed, run `GGgImagine.sh` or run `java -jar GgImagineStarter.jar`

 Consult the User Manual for further instructions.